stlk/blog/_posts/2012-09-09-injecting-dependecies-into-web-api-action-filters.md

 ---
 layout: post
 title: Injecting dependecies into Web API Action Filters

+excerpt: "When I was working with ASP.NET Web API I needed to inject dependencies to ActionFilters using Ninject."
 ---

-While I was working with ASP.NET Web API I needed to inject dependencies to ActionFilters using Ninject.
+When I was working with ASP.NET Web API I needed to inject dependencies to ActionFilters using Ninject.
 This is solved by [Ninject.Web.WebApi][1], but I had some stability issues with this library.
 When I started to dig a little deeper I found that in fact I'm using only one class from this library.
 Which is [DefaultFilterProvider][2] this class steps into play before filter methods are executed and injects dependencies into it.

     public IEnumerable<FilterInfo> GetFilters(HttpConfiguration configuration,
                                             HttpActionDescriptor actionDescriptor)